 Bladder Adjectives from Men’s Liberty

 Your bladder can be a lot of things – flaccid, neurogenic, neurotic, incompetent, incomplete, reflexive, spastic… the list just goes on and on.
-So which one of the list above doesn’t belong, which one isn’t like the rest?
+So which one of the bladder adjectives on the list above doesn’t belong, which one isn’t like the rest?

 Reducing the Stigma of Incontinence

-We’ve talked quite a bit about how to talk about incontinence and the importance of addressing the stigma of incontinence in society.
+We’ve talked quite a bit about how to talk about incontinence.
+And we’ve talked about the importance of addressing the stigma of incontinence in society.
 Incontinence is a symptom of a medical issue, not a standard part of life, no matter your age.
-So we’re thrilled to share the article below from the Mundelein Review!
+So we’re feeling thrilled to share the article below from the Mundelein […]